 The Romanian startup ecosystem is flourishing and it’s more evolved now than ever before!
 In 2016 alone, Romanian startups raised 11.3M EUR and 72M EUR in exits in disclosed rounds.
-The trend continued over 2017, with 15+ important investment rounds being closed, while the beginning of 2018 brought us the first Romanian unicorn, UIPath, which raised $153M in a Series B led by Accel at a 1.1B valuation.
+The trend continued over 2017, with 15+ important investment rounds being closed, while the end of 2018 brought us the first Romanian unicorn, UIPath, which raised $225 million Series C round in 2018, and a later extension to the Series C round of $40 million at a valuation of $3 billion.

 These add up to the increasing numbers of local exits that happened lately: Vector Watch was acquired by Fitbit for 12 million euros, Clever Taxi by Daimler through Mytaxi (for an undisclosed sum) and Cyberghost by Crossrider for 9.2 million euros.